NITHINVKUMAR/Airbnb_node/AuthInGo/README.md

 install gmake utility for running makefiles we can just use make migrate-up to migrate all the migrations for mac use gmake migrate-up

+in terminal do go get golang.org/x/crypto/bcrypt this is to install bcrypt library for hashing passwords